Practice DEFENSIVE DRIVING During this Time of Breed Scrutiny

-It's unfortunate that heavy public scrutiny still comes along with owning a pit bull.
-In many places, people are quick to jump to negative conclusions when they see our pets.
-While enjoying any dog should include being a responsible dog owner, it helps to stay very familiar with your local laws and rights as a dog owner.
+While most people who read our website are responsible and conscientious, it helps to stay familiar with your local animal control laws and rights as a dog owner.
 Here are a few tips on how to avoid trouble and protect your pit bulls from haters and potentially negative experiences.

-Even better if your cellphone has a camera feature to capture images of offleash, uncontrolled dogs that may be menacing your pet.
+It can help to capture images of off leash, uncontrolled dogs that may be menacing your pet.
 Usually people will honor a friendly request to leash their dog, but if they refuse, and if their dog is putting your dog at risk, phone your local police and/or Animal Control for assistance and take a photo to document the situation.

 This is a BIGGIE: Don't allow nose-to-nose greets with unknown dogs they meet on the streets.
 In general, these types of greetings are a very challenging way for dogs to meet and a sure bet way to set the wrong two dogs up for failure.
 Not to mention, they're just plain rude in dog language.
 If someone insists on having their dog rush up to meet yours, just hold out your hand, step in front of your dog, smile widely and say, "Sorry!
 We're in training right now!" or even "Stop!
 My dog has kennel cough!" ... a white lie that tends to work.
 Don't be shy - It's our responsibility as dog owners to protect our pets from potentially dangerous situations.
 It's perfectly OKAY for your dog not to meet every dog she encounters.
 All dogs are not meant to be best buddies and that's just fine.